12 Best Things to do in Kelowna, BC

 2. Get tipsy on a wine tour

 |Location:||Tours pick-up from your hotel and travel to one of the wine|

 |Price:||Tours range in price starting at around $120 CAD|

 |Rating:||5/5 – This is an absolute must-do in Kelowna!|

 It’s no secret that I love wine tours and it’s also well known that Kelowna is one of the best places in Canada for wine.
-So it’s really not surprising we went on not one, but two wine tours during our visit!
+So, it’s really not surprising that we went on not one, but two wine tours during our visit!